pratheebapalanisami/BusinessIntelligence/Data Exploration/DataExploration.md

 geom_point()+
 geom_smooth()

-**Note** - I converted Phenophase ID column to categorical and counted number of Phenophase Id by the Day of Year to plot the trendline.
+**Note** - I converted Phenophase ID column to categorical with the below code snippet and counted number of Phenophase Id by the Day of Year to plot the trendline.

 > dataexp$Phenophase_ID <- as.factor(dataexp$Phenophase_ID)